ellikvt/db-instr/README.md

 After that the Application stops proper responding on buttons clicks with the same VBA Run-time Error.
 **bug:** If TreeCtl accessed by clicking rigth after the Relocate Form appeared then it causes the VBA Run-Time Error 91.
 As a result the Form is not able to be closed without the code run break
+**bug:** ViewСклад Form not capable to refresh automatically on relocation the remaining last selected node item.
+         This leads to Form stuck after relocation finished.
-**bug:** Relocate Form Date is not initialized by today date but initialized with some wrong '##' data instead
+**bug:** Private Sub Form Load of Relocation Form contains Date field that is initialized with no proper '###' data on Form opening
+**bug:** Forcing ViewСклад Form close affects the other users.
+To chekc if that can be solved by dividing the Front-end App and Database